Chuvashia: Culture

 There are about 627 monuments of architecture in Chuvashia, including 54 of national importance: the Vvedensky Cathedral (1657), the Holy Trinity Monastery (1566), the Salt House, the houses of Chuvash famous merchants (Zeleischikov, Solovtsov, the Efremov family) (18th-19th century) in Cheboksary, the Tolmachev family house and Trinity Cathedral (18th century) in the town of Tsivilsk, the Burashnikov house in the town of Yadrin.

 Surhuri (Сурхури) is the Chuvash national holiday.

 Sport

-Chuvashia, along with Mordovia, has given some of the best modern race walkers, as Vera Sokolova, Olimpiada Ivanova, Yelena Nikolayeva and Vladimir Andreyev.
+The Chuvash Republic, along with Mordovia, has produced some of the best modern race walkers, such as Vera Sokolova, Olimpiada Ivanova, Yelena Nikolayeva and Vladimir Andreyev.
 Additionally, the 2008 IAAF World Race Walking Cup was held in Cheboksary.
+The Chuvash Republic is also represented by the basketball team Cheboksary Hawks, which performs in the Russia Superleague 2.